-If you want a similar altcoin exchange, KuCoin is one of the closest Binance alternatives.
-It has a similar user interface, 700+ coins, and great rates.
-It's also quite large with 10M+ users and billions in daily trading volume.
+If you want a similar altcoin exchange, MEXC is one of the closest Binance alternatives.
+It has a similar user interface, 1,500+ coins, 200x leverage, and great rates.
+It's also quite large with 10M+ users and billions in trading volume.
 Plus, anyone can sign up with just an email because they do not require KYC.
-You can get 10% off with this link.

 Video published Apr 23, 2021 (refer to the blog for the most updated info)